TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/007 Primary keys and constructors.md

 * Configuration method per entity, it's simpler, we go with this, it's simpler for the guide, but the below approach is better.
 You should do that.
 * Auto-discoverable configuration class per entity.
 A bit more complex, generally better.
 You must create an EntityConfiguration class, [see here](https://www.entityframeworktutorial.net/code-first/move-configurations-to-seperate-class-in-code-first.aspx).
 You should go with this.
+The example uses EntityTypeConfiguration, but I had to use the interface: IEntityTypeConfiguration.

 Create an EntityConfiguration class for your first entity.